winston/google_visualr/README.markdown

 Hence, do note that GoogleVisualr is not a 100% complete wrapper for Google Chart Tools.

-For example, Methods and Events as described in Google's API Docs - for use after a chart has been rendered, are not implemented because they feel more natural being written as JavaScript functions, within the views or .js files.
+E.g., Methods and Events as described in Google's API Docs - for use after a chart has been rendered, are not implemented because they feel more natural being written as JavaScript functions, within the views or .js files.

 ## Install